 Welcome to the Voting Plan Challenge!!!

 We're glad you've joined us.
 Now, you may say to yourself, "Hold on.
 The link said, "Create a Plan."
 Why did I land on the Voting Plan Challenge page?"
-Well, one of the biggest' challenges' many voters face is voting without a plan or a strategy.
+One of the biggest' challenges' many voters face is voting without a plan or a strategy.

 We believe that experienced and newer voters will benefit from this challenge.
 If you move through this challenge quickly, you're well on your way to becoming a voting champion for others.

-The goal is to help you build a plan to vote more powerfully on Election Day.
+The goal is to help you build a plan to vote more powerfully.

-By the time you finish the worthy assignment, you'll be ready for this election and many more to come.
-Please share with your family and friends that they should also prepare to walk confidently into the booth with a strategy that will benefit our community and our city.
+By the time you finish the worthy assignment, you'll be ready for this election and the days in between the next one.
+SHARE these simple steps with family and friends.
+We all need to vote with a strategy that will benefit our community and our city.

 You have done more than most Philadelphians at this point.
 Spread the word.

-We suggest that you learn what the office requires, decide which issues are important to you, and then pick the candidate who you think can get the job done.
-Voting is the hiring process for good government.
+We suggest that you learn what the office requires, decide which issues are important to you, and then pick the candidates you think can get the job done.
+Voting is the hiring process.
 You can't hire someone if you don't know what the job requires.